igloo-project/igloo-doc/source/howtos/Querying.md

 Whatever the solution you choose among the two above, you may have to provide clients a way to tune the sorting of retrieved data.

-In OWSI-Core, this is generally done by adding a parameter to your query that is a `Map<S, SortOrder>` with `S extends ISort<F>` and with `F` being implementation-dependent. `ISort` will allow the implementor to convert the business-level sort definitions into an internal list of fields on which to sort.
+In Igloo, this is generally done by adding a parameter to your query that is a `Map<S, SortOrder>` with `S extends ISort<F>` and with `F` being implementation-dependent. `ISort` will allow the implementor to convert the business-level sort definitions into an internal list of fields on which to sort.

 `ISort`s are simple business wrappers.
 Each `ISort` instance by provides a list of sort "fields" (whose type is implementation-dependent).